Ystrad Marchell

 It lay at the east of the kingdom, bordering the cantref of Caereinion to the west and south, and the cantref of Mechain to the north-west.
 Within Ystlyg the other commotes were Deuddwr to the north, Llannerch Hudol to the south and Y Gorddwr (or Corddwr) to the east.
 The cantref of Ystlyg (excluding Y Gorddwr) corresponds to the later hundred of Deuddwr.

 Ystrad Marchell was founded by or named for Marchell, a sister of the fifth or sixth century saint Tyfrydog.
-She was also a saint and is associated with Capel Marchell near Llanrwst, and Ffynnon Farchell (Well of St Marcella) and St Marcella's Parish Church (formerly Llanfarchell) in Eglwys Wen near Denbigh.
+She was also a saint and is associated with Capel Marchell near Llanrwst, and Ffynnon Farchell (Well of St Marcella) and St Marcella's Church, in Eglwys Wen near Denbigh.

 The valley of Ystrad Marchell is the site of the medieval Cistercian monastery of Strata Marcella (Latinised form of Ystrad Marchell, strata meaning paved road or causeway) which was founded in 1170-72 by Owain Cyfeiliog, who ruled the southern part (which would later be known as Powys Wenwynwyn) of the divided Kingdom of Powys, after the death in 1160 of Madog ap Maredudd, the last prince of the whole of Powys.